-David Pugh, our Chief Strategy and Commercial Officer, introduces our new look, and explains how it captures the essence of our core purpose – helping our clients achieve financial freedom in the UK & abroad.
+David Pugh, our Chief Strategy and Commercial Officer, introduces our new look, and explains how it captures the essence of our core purpose – helping our clients achieve financial freedom in Singapore.

 I’m in no doubt there’s a great deal for everyone connected with The Fry Group – our team and our clients alike – to be proud of.

 This is truly an exceptional business, which for well over a hundred years has delivered outstanding work looking after people’s finances and helping each achieve their goals.
 So much so, that a fair few of our clients today are the children, grandchildren and even, in a couple of cases, great-grandchildren of clients from our earlier days.

 And now, I’m delighted to say the way we present ourselves to the world is in keeping with the quality of the work we do and we have launched a new brand identity, together with a completely new website.

 Business leaders talking about their brand identity invariably sound pretentious, so I’ll mostly leave it to speak for itself.
 But I will just say that we’ve been conscious not to lose the baby along with the bathwater, and so our name remains unchanged and our “four pillars” logo, though now more stylish and smarter-looking, is still there too.

 And I’ll also say the design team, led by our Global Marketing Director Caroline Underhill and the team at Westside London, have done a great job in meeting an extremely tricky brief; to blend our strong sense of tradition and heritage with an attitude that’s much more innovative, contemporary and forward-looking.
 I think they’ve cracked it – but at the same time, I’m well aware it’s what you think that really counts.
 If you have any comments or questions, please email me at firstname.lastname@example.org.